 In December 2016, we completed the initial closing of capital commitments (the "Initial Closing") in our first private offering of shares of common stock to investors (the "Initial Private Offering") in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (together with the rules and regulations promulgated thereunder, the "Securities Act"), and other applicable securities laws.
 The final closing of the Initial Private Offering occurred on December 1, 2017.
-As of December 31, 2017, in connection with the Initial Private Offering, we had closed on capital commitments of \$275,000,000 and had issued 8,666,667 shares of our common stock to stockholders for a total purchase price of \$130,000,000.
-We expect to operate as a "private" BDC while we invest the proceeds of the Initial Private Offering and any future private offerings of our securities, after which, if market conditions are favorable, we plan to give our investors the opportunity to elect to participate in a Spin-Off transaction, as further discussed in "- Investor Optionality; Potential Spin-Offs".
+As of December 31, 2018, in connection with the Initial Private Offering, the Company had total capital commitments of \$275,000,000 and had issued 10,664,004 shares of our common stock to stockholders for a total purchase price of \$160,000,000.
+We expect to operate as a "private" BDC while we invest the proceeds of the Initial Private Offering and any future private offerings of our securities, after which, if market conditions are favorable, we plan to give our stockholders the opportunity to elect to participate in a Spin-Off transaction or seek other liquidity options for our stockholders, as further discussed in "- Investor Optionality; Potential Spin-Offs".